Looking for somewhere cheap to live in Ontario?

 Ontario is the largest and most expensive province in Canada.
 With over 14.7 million residents, the province serves as the economic hub for the entire country.
 Toronto is home to some of the country’s most notable billionaires and recently surpassed Vancouver as the most expensive city in Canada.

-That being said, there are still plenty of affordable places to live in Ontario.
+There are still plenty of affordable places to live in Ontario.
 You just have to be willing to live outside of major cities and expensive neighbourhoods.
 If you don’t mind a slightly slower, quieter pace of life, you’ll have no problem adapting.

 Cheapest Places To Live In Ontario: Cities & Towns